IFC to invest up to $40 mn in Kedaara Capital's 2nd cap fund

-International Finance Corporation (IFC), is planning for an equity investment of up to $40 million (Rs 260 crore) in Kedaara Capital's second round of funding.

-This second fund of Kedaara is expected to be around $650 million, with a capital commitment of up to 10-12 Indian mid-market companies.
-It would be a limited liability partnership, to be advised by Kedaara Capital Advisory Services.
+This second fund of Kedaara, co-funded by Manish Kejriwal (pictured), is expected to be around $650 mn, with capital commitment to 10-12 Indian mid-market companies.
+It would be a limited liability partnership, to be advised by Kedaara Capital

-IFC, the World Bank Groups' investment entity, had $672 million committed to 32 funds in India since the year 2000.
+IFC, the World Bank Groups's investment arm, has had $672 mn committed to 32 funds in India since the year 2000.

 RECOMMENDED FOR YOU